Remi971/SmartGridSimulator/README.md

 # Smart Grid Simulator

-A smart electric grid simulator developped in C++ with a PyQt GUI.
+A smart electric grid simulator developed in C++ with a PyQt GUI.

 ## Functionalities

 - Energy Producers/Consumers Simulation
 - Dynamique managements of the batteries
 - GUI in PyQt
-- Modularity and extensibility (A vérifier)
+- Modularity and scalability

 *TODO:* Mettre une image